 It is important to remember that most homeowner’s and auto insurance policies only cover golf cart injuries in specific instances.
 This generally excludes golf cart usage that occurs off of a golf course or off of the operator’s property.
 Considering the increase in non-recreational golf cart usage, this creates an insurance gap for golf cart drivers.
 Luckily, some of those responsible for golf cart injuries can be held responsible through premises liability, meaning that if the accident occurs on their premises, they will be liable.

 If you are involved in a golf cart accident, it is likely that auto insurance will not cover your injuries.
 This harsh reality means that you could be on your own for any injuries sustained as a result of someone else’s negligence.
 The fact that children account for around 30% of golf cart injuries can only make your life more difficult if you are a parent of someone injured in an accident.
-Luckily, Miller & Zois has the resources and skill to ensure that you are compensated for injuries caused by someone else.
+Luckily, Miller & Zois has the resources and skills to ensure that you are compensated for injuries caused by someone else.
 Golf cart accidents are often caused by things out of your control like poor maintenance or irresponsible driving.
 No one should fall victim to such serious injuries at the hands of a recreational vehicle.
 Miller & Zois realizes this and will fight for the compensation you deserve.
 Call 800-553-8082 or get a free consultation online.

 When Is the Golf Club Liable?

 For obvious reasons, many gold cart injuries occur at golf clubs or courses.
 When a gold cart accident occurs on the golf course, the owner/operator of the course is not always liable.
 However, there are many instances in which the golf course owner can be held liable for injuries suffered in a golf cart accident.
-The 2 main theories of liability against a golf course owner would be (a) premises liability, and (b) negligent supervision.
+The 2 main theories of liability against a golf course owner would be (a) premises liability and (b) negligent supervision.

-The golf course could be liable for golf cart accident injuries under a premises liability theory if the plaintiff can show that the course was designed or maintained in a way that created a hazard or unsafe condition which contributed to the golf cart accident.
+The golf course could be liable for golf cart accident injuries under a premises liability theory if the plaintiff can show that the course was designed or maintained in a way that created a hazard or unsafe condition that contributed to the golf cart accident.
 For example, if the golf cart accident occurred because the cart path was too narrow, or had a blind turn, or crossed over a major road without adequate signage.

 The other theory that could be used to hold the golf course owner liable would be negligent supervision or negligent entrustment.
-For example, if the golf cart accident is caused by another golfer who is intoxicated or is not qualified to operate the cart (e.g., a minor) a plaintiff could argue that the course was negligent in renting or failing to supervise.
+For example, if the golf cart accident is caused by another golfer who is intoxicated or is not qualified to operate the cart (e.g., a minor), a plaintiff could argue that the course was negligent in renting or failing to supervise.

 Value of a Golf Cart Accident Case